-We participate in the CanSat Comeback Competition hosted by ARLISS.
+We participate in the CanSat Comeback Competition hosted by ARLISS, and organized by UNISEC in Japan .

-The compeition invites students from around the world to design and build an autonomous robot for the purpose of being loaded into a rocket and launched 15,000 feet into the air.
+The compeition invites students from around the world to design and build an autonomous robot for the purpose of being loaded into and launched out of a rocket.

-Once the rocket reaches apogee the robot is ejected, and it's job is to safely reach the ground and navigate to provided GPS coordinates.
+Once the rocket is launched and is 3 miles high the robot is ejected.
+From here it is the robot's job is to safely reach the ground and navigate to provided GPS coordinates.

 Our robots are only constrained by size, weight, and descent speed.
 The rest is up to us.